adamlg1/startup/README.md

 - **Frontend makes WebSocket connection** - done!
 - **Data sent over WebSocket connection** - done!
 - **WebSocket data displayed** - All user messages display in realtime

+## React deliverable

+For this deliverable I converted the application over to use react.

+- **Bundled and transpiled** - done!
+- **Components** - Login, chat page, about are all components.
+- **Router** - Routing between login, chat, and about components.
+- **Hooks** - useState and useEffect hooks are used in chat.jsx.